Skip to main content

 Learn more about Dr. Sisk and this achievement here.

-Do you eat with your eyes, your gut or your brain?
-A neuroscientist explains how to listen to your hunger during the holidays
+Do you eat with your eyes, your gut, or your brain?
+A neuroscientist explains how to listen to your hunger

 What's going on in your brain when you decide what, when, and how much to eat?
 The science behind eating behavior reveals that the process is far more complex than just consuming calories when your body needs fuel.
 As a scientist interested in the psychology and biology that drives eating behavior, Dr. Johnson shares about how the brain's experiences with food shape eating decisions.